 Wears down teeth

-Similar to our ever-growing finger and toenails, guinea pigs teeth keep growing.
+Similar to our ever-growing fingernails and toenails, guinea pigs teeth keep growing.
 Luckily your guinea pigs natural instinct is always active and so your guinea pig will attempt to wear them down.

 Source of Entertainment